lramsey/product-recommender/README.md

 Index 1 contains an array of centroid values for each cluster, where centroid refers to the average purchase trends of every customer within a group.

-Index 2 contains an object that contains a key of customer names and a corresponding number referring to which cluster that customer is in.
+Index 2 contains a clusterMap object that contains a key of customer names and a corresponding number referring to which cluster that customer is in.
 That number refers to the index of a particular cluster in the customerClusters array.

-Index 3 contains an object that contains a key of a customer name and a corresponding number that refers to what index inside that customer's cluster the customer name currently lies.
+Index 3 contains an indexMap object that contains a key of a customer name and a corresponding number that refers to what index inside that customer's cluster the customer name currently lies.

-Index 4 contains an array of silhouette.
-The silhouette is an analysis that compares how much closer members of a cluster are with their own cluster center in comparison to the cluster center of the next closest cluster.
-These silhouettes will be a value between 0 and 1, with numbers closer to 1 indicating stronger clusters.
+Index 4 contains an array of silhouettes.
+A silhouette is a number between 0 and 1 that represents how much closer members of a cluster are with their own cluster center in comparison to the cluster center of the next closest cluster.
+The closer the silhouette is to 1, the stronger the clusters.
 Each silhouette score refers to a grouping in the customerClusters array, and the order is the same as the order in that array.

 Index 5 contains an average of all the cluster silhouettes in index 4.
 This serves as a rough indicator of the strength of all the clustering in customerClusters.